-Types of erosion impacting our sunburnt country
+Types of erosion impacting our sunburnt country2 mins read

 We live in a sun-blessed country, with an ever-evolving landscape.
 Sustainable, natural and affordable erosion prevention materials, such as jute matting and coir fibre meshes, are now more readily available than ever.
-However soil erosion continues to be a major issue in both urban and rural Australia, causing problems in agriculture and catchment management.
+However, soil erosion continues to be a major issue in both urban and rural Australia, causing problems in agriculture and catchment management.

 Studies show that around half of our continent suffers a medium risk of erosion.
 Broadly speaking, soil erosion can be classified as either wind or water erosion.

 Wind erosion typically occurs in arid zones whereby large amounts of fertile topsoil are carried off by strong gusts and gales.
 This reduces the organic, productive value of the land.
 The causes of wind erosion are to lack of surface vegetation.

 Water erosion is a much broader category.
 During periods of intense and heavy rainfall, the vulnerability of soil to erosion will come down to a few factors, such as:

 - length of a slope, which can cause running water to gather speed.

 There are a few subcategories of water erosion: